 Although there are ongoing projects to evaluate this relationship (Planas 2017), the direct information is not yet comprehensive enough to allow for the use of measured weights for survey catch at this point.
-However, this is a potential source of bias in the analysis, as measured weights from commercially captured Pacific halibut have shown some evidence of divergence from the length-weight relationship (Webster and Erikson 2017).
+However, this is a potential source of bias in the analysis, as measured weights from commercially captured halibut have shown some evidence of divergence from the length-weight relationship (Webster and Erikson 2017).

-The weight and number of fish sampled (as a proxy for directed fishery discards) in each sizeincrement and cumulatively from 26" to 32" were calculated for each regulatory area, with males and females separated (Tables B1-B8 and figures B1-B8).
+The weight and number of fish discarded in each size-increment and cumulatively from 26" to 32" were calculated for each regulatory area, with males and females separated (Tables B1-B8 and figures B1-B8).
 Although the sex-ratio for each size-increment is reported in the main text, a related question regards the partial recruitment of males to the survey and fishery catch.
-Specifically, given the variability in sizeat-age, it is possible that some male halibut may not exceed the current MSL during their average life-span.
+Specifically, given the variability in size-at-age, it is possible that some male halibut may not exceed the current MSL during their average life-span.
 The distribution of ages for male and female Pacific halibut less than 32" captured by the setline survey indicates, in some areas (particularly 3A), as many as 10% of sublegal male halibut may be older than 15 years (Figure B10).

 An alternative method for summarizing the sublegal catch-rates from the setline survey is used each year for the calculation of wastage (Goen et al. 2017b).
 In that approach, the catch at each survey station is summarized as the ratio of numbers of sublegal fish to total numbers of fish captured.
 Then, the distribution of survey stations within a Regulatory Area is characterized by the median, 25th and 75th percentiles of this ratio.
 The results indicate similar encounter rates among Regulatory Areas, and considerable variability within Areas which could translate to differences between these survey-based estimates and actual catch encountered by the directed commercial fishery (Figure B10).
-This is an important consideration for the interpretation of this analysis since the survey-based approaches assume that the setline survey is encountering and selecting the same size distribution of Pacific halibut as the commercial fishery.
-Differences in spatial and seasonal fishing patterns, as well as fishing gear and bait could all lead to differences in the total catch encountered by the directed commercial fishery relative to the setline survey.
+This is an important consideration for the interpretation of this analysis all survey-based approaches assume that the setline survey is encountering and selecting the same size distribution of Pacific halibut as the commercial fishery.
+Differences in spatial and seasonal fishing patterns, as well as fishing gear and bait could all lead to differences in the total catch encountered by the directed commercial fisher survey.
 Because the IPHC's sampling program occurs when the fish are landed, there are no direct and unbiased estimates of the total fishery catch currently available.

 TABLE B1.
-Percentage of the 2016 survey catch in 1 inch size bins from 26 to 32 inches based on numbers of fish (top) and weight of fish (bottom) in Area 2A.
+Percentage of the 2016 survey catch that would be discarded in Area 2A for sizelimits from 26 to 32 inches based on numbers of fish and weight of fish.
 For comparison, the percentage of the catch by sex greater than the current 32-inch minimum size limit is reported at the right margin.